Pillar Wealth Management LLC logo

 The fee (percentage, flat, or hourly) is the starting point.
 The fees they may earn get added on top of that.

-This is why how much a financial advisor costs can depend on a slightly lower percentage than fee-only financial advisors.
-If you encounter this, financial advisors can afford it because they make enough on commissions to make up the difference.
+This is why how much a fee-based advisor costs can depend on a slightly lower percentage than fee-only advisors.
+If you encounter this, advisors can afford it because they make enough on commissions to make up the difference.

 What’s the bottom line?

-Typically, commissions + fees will cost you more than how much a financial advisor costs with a percentage fee-only setup on its own.
+Typically, commissions + fees will cost you more than a financial advisor costs with a percentage fee-only setup on its own.

 You know where this one’s going: